 Long Beach, CA

-The final program for the 2013 Annual Meeting, held at the University of Califonia, San Diego, on April 19-20, is available by clicking on the 2013 Meeting button in the navigation panel on the left.
+The final program for the 2014 Annual Meeting, held at the Utah State University, on April 11-12, is available by clicking on the 2014 Meeting button in the navigation panel on the left.

 One important event in the Societys Meetings is the invitational Archer Taylor Lecture Series, given by a folklorist of note.
 The lectures are subsequently published in the Societys journal, Western Folklore.
 You can see a full list of the lectures, in reverse chronological order, by clicking on the Archer Taylor button on the navigation panel.

 See the Publications page for information about the journal.